hzi-bifo/epitope-prediction/README.md

 ## EpitopeVec<a name="introduction"></a>
 EpitopeVec predicts linear B-cell epitopes.
-It takes protein sequences (FASTA format) as input and then lists the peptides (of a given amino acids length) that can be epitopes along with their respective prediction probability.
+It takes protein sequences (FASTA format) as input and then lists the peptides (of a given amino acid length) that can be epitopes along with their respective prediction probability.
 It is based on a SVM model trained on a large set of experimentally verified epitopes and makes use of different amino acid features, amino acid pair propensity scale, amino acid trimer propensity scale, and distributed vector representation of proteins (ProtVec).
 The code for training new models and results from the EpitopVec article are available at https://github.com/hzi-bifo/epitope-prediction-paper

 ## Requirements<a name="requirements"></a>